-2. Seriously, Don’t Brush Too Often!
+1. Seriously, Don’t Brush Too Often

 Sorry for driving this point home.
 Hopefully, you’ve now got a better how much is too much for your particular beard.

-3. Use High-Quality Tools
+2. Use High-Quality Tools

 Some brushes, especially those with synthetic bristles, can pull at the hairs.
-This causes them to break and fall out before they are ready to be naturally shed.

 Considering the points outlined in this article could have a dramatic effect on the look of your beard.

 Because every man is different, and so is every beard, maintaining facial hair is unique to each individual.
-Your facial hair might look its best when brushed twice daily, or it might feel healthiest when it’s only brushed once per week.

 Ready Sleek founder.
 Obsessed with casual style and the minimalist approach to building a highly functional wardrobe.
 Also a fan of classic, vintage hairstyles.